LDwhoRU/SpoPSWI/README.md

 * apscheduler
 * Flask

+#### Executing the script

+run.py must be executed in order for the web server to appear.
+Your hosted version will appear at http://0.0.0.0:5000/

 ##### Standalone version

 For your convenience, included is a lightweight command-line version in the root folder, titled backend.py.
 The user class takes no specific parameters, but every method can be manually executed.